How to Leverage Internal Subject Matter Experts to Optimise Learning & Development

 Combined, these three benefits not only offer more relevant and accurate information to your employees, but it gives your organisation’s services or products heightened credibility and competitiveness.

 If you consider that an internal SME is already familiar with organisational processes, then you’ll understand how they can help streamline workflows in a way that achieves business outcomes.
-Channels of communication are also strengthened by an SMEs input; depending on their specialisation, they can clearly articulate arguments or information in a way that improves job performances or enables improved workflows and processes.
+Channels of communication are also strengthened by a subject matter expert’s input; depending on their specialisation, they can clearly articulate arguments or information in a way that improves job performances or enables improved workflows and processes.

 Internal SMEs can occupy anywhere from mid-tier to top floor roles, so they’ll have more nuanced knowledge than most when it comes to the different workflows across your organisation.
-They’ll also often have worked their way up from entry level, so they fully understand how their role and team fits into the business, organisational processes, and how environmental changes affect both of the former.
+They’ll also often have worked their way up from entry level, so they have a deep understanding of how their role and team fits into the business, organisational processes, and how environmental changes affect both of the former.

 Relevant learning content

 It’s important to note that SMEs will seldom have the time to actually flesh out content.
-They’re the heavy lifters, so having a team that works alongside your SME to make sure content is beneficial and understandable to users is the best way to utilise an SME’s expertise.
+They’re the heavy lifters, so having other team members work alongside your SME to make sure content is beneficial and understandable to users is the best way to utilise an SME’s expertise.
+It’ll also help the team understand how to do things in future, meaning you won’t need to lean on SMEs for every project.

 Money & time saved

-Your SMEs are likely tied to a specific area of business.
-When you’re designing employee training programs like, say, onboarding (which needs to cover a lot of information about different areas) an SME from each important organisational function can more accurately and efficiently provide the relevant information a new hire needs that non-SMEs wouldn’t know, and therefore, would have to spend their already limited time learning—which may increase their fees and the time needed for a project, too.
+Your SMEs are likely tied to a specific business area.
+When you’re designing employee training programs like, say, onboarding (which needs to cover a lot of information about different areas) an SME from each important organisational function can more accurately and efficiently provide the relevant information a new hire needs that non-SMEs wouldn’t know and would have to spend their already limited time learning—which may increase their fees and the time needed for a project, too.

 How to get buy-in from your subject matter experts